algbio/flowpaths/docs/index.md

     # {'walks': [['s', 'a', 'b', 'a', 'b', 'a', 't']], 'weights': [1]}
 ```

+!!! note "More examples"

+    For more examples, see GitHub [examples/](https://github.com/algbio/flowpaths/tree/main/examples).

 ### Design principles

 1. **Easy to use**: You pass a directed graph (as a [networkx](https://networkx.org) [DiGraph](https://networkx.org/documentation/stable/reference/classes/digraph.html)), and the solvers return optimal weighted paths (or walks for cyclic models).
 See the [examples](examples/) folder.